jina-ai/jina/README.md

 ## Roadmap

-The [GitHub milestones](https://github.com/jina-ai/jina/milestones) lay out the path to the future improvements.
+[GitHub milestones](https://github.com/jina-ai/jina/milestones) lay out the path to the future improvements.

 We are looking for partnerships to build a Open Governance model (e.g. Technical Steering Committee) around Jina, which enables a healthy open source ecosystem and developer-friendly culture.
-If you are interested in participating, feel free to contact us at [hello@jina.ai](mailto:hello@jina.ai)
+If you are interested in participating, feel free to contact us at [hello@jina.ai](mailto:hello@jina.ai).

 ## License

 Copyright (c) 2020 Jina AI Limited.
 All rights reserved.

 Jina is licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for the full license text.
+[See LICENSE for the full license text.](LICENSE)